hemeshhere/Coursella/README.md

 # 📚 Coursella

-**Coursella** is a full-stack web application built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
+**Coursella** is an under development full-stack web application built using the **MERN stack** (MongoDB, Express.js, React, Node.js).
 It serves as a platform for **buying and selling online courses**, making it easy for educators to publish content and for learners to discover and purchase courses.

 ## 🚀 Features